arjunkunna/regent-fft/README.md

 API usage generally follows the following steps.

-First, an FFT interface has to be generated depending on the type of transform you hope to do.
+First, an FFT interface has to be generated depending on the type of transform you want to do.
 Then, we:

 - Create a plan,
 - Execute the said plan, and then